Toloka/docs/en/guide/concepts/save-money.md

 ## Review assignments. {#post}

-[Assignment review](offline-accept.md) allows you to check responses so you don't have to pay for poorly completed tasks.
+[Manual review](offline-accept.md) allows you to check responses so you don't have to pay for poorly completed tasks.

-Use **assignment review** if:
+Use manual review if:

 - The task requires that users send free-format responses or data files.